 #11 Create new DNS records

 We will use the Canhost DNS Manager to point the domain name to the new Hestia VPS IP address.
-In my case, the practice server IP address is 126.96.36.199 and the website name is createyourownlinuxserver.com.
+In this example, the Canhost VPS server IP address is 220.127.116.11 and the website name is createyourownlinuxserver.com.
 This website is still live and being routed through the normal Canhost DNS server.
-To change this website from the Fullhost DNS server to your Practice Server Vanity DNS server (ns1.localdevtest.com), log into your Canhost account and click on Domains, My Domains.
+To change this website from the previous Cpanel DNS server to your Canhost VPS DNS server (ns1.localdevtest.com), log into your Canhost account and click on Domains, My Domains.
 This will open a table showing all of your domain names.
 To the right of your domain name, click on the small down arrow and click Manage Nameservers.

 Click Use Custom Nameservers.
 Then type in the name of your Hestia VPS nameservers:

 Type in just your domain name and click Search.
 Red Xs indicate that your domain name has not propagated.
 Green check marks indicate it has propagated.
-Sadly, no matter how long you wait, the website will not propagate.
 The problem is that the old database includes an old Cpanel SSL certificate that will not work with Hestia.
 Therefore, after installing the old database, we need to use Hestia to create a new SSL certificate to replace the old Cpanel certificate.
-If you skip this step, you will likely get a “Too many redirects” error which will prevent your web page from loading.

 #12 Use Hestia to add a Lets Encrypt SSL certificate.